dotnet/docs-mobile/docs/ios/app-fundamentals/user-notifications/user-notifications.md

 - Calendar date - Allows local notifications to be scheduled for a specific date and time.
 - Location based - Allows local notifications to be scheduled when the device is entering or leaving a specific geographic location or is in a given proximity to any Bluetooth beacons.

-When a local notification is ready, the app needs to call [UNUserNotificationCenter.AddNotificationRequest][addnotificationrequest] schedule its display to the user.
+When a local notification is ready, the app needs to call [UNUserNotificationCenter.AddNotificationRequest][unusernotificationcenter_addnotificationrequest] schedule its display to the user.
 For remote notifications, the server-side app sends a notification payload to the APNs, which then sends the packet on to the user's device.

 Bringing all of the pieces together, a sample local notification might look like: